 You use critical reflection to build competency and capability in a deliberate and structured approach.
 Understanding how to critically reflect on your work contributes to building CPD in a meaningful way and benefits everyone you work with - organisations, projects, teams, and individuals - improving performance and outcomes.

-The below guidelines are designed to help you navigate the process of critical reflection.
+The guidelines and template are designed to help you navigate the process of critical reflection.

 Template: Design Features Reports